-Yonaka (“Midnight”) is the last of the novice-level forms.
-While it may not have everything you want, it has everything you need.
-It is an excellent segue from evade-block-counter drills into more complex situations, like grabs and more-skilled opponents who block your initial counterattack.
+Yonaka (“Midnight”) is a novice- to intermediate-level form.
+While Yonaka may not have everything you want, it has everything you need.
+Yonaka is an excellent segue from simple evade-block-counter drills into more complex situations like grabs, and skilled opponents who block your counterattack.

 Yonaka is universally appreciated; we’ve never had a student who did not enjoy this form.

 [video of yonaka, performed fast and slow, viewed from cameras at #1, 3, 7, 5.
 Be sure that you take up the whole frame.
 A lot of our old kata videos are from too far away, and it hides some detail. ]

 - Quickly look to #2.
 Take a small step to #6 with your right leg and draw your left leg into a right cat stance facing #2, with a left naifu-kinniku.